-Throughout the article, we denote by $X$ a general real Hilbert space, $X^\star$ the dual space of $X$, $\AngleBrackets{\cdot, \cdot}_X$ the duality brackets.
-If $x_n$ converges weakly to $x$ in a certain Banach space, we will write it as $x_n\rightharpoonup x$ \cite{Brezis2011}.
-For a time interval $I=(0,T)$, vector-valued $p$-integrable and Sobolev spaces such as $L^p(I;X)$ and $W^{1,p}(I;X)$ are defined as usual \cite{Gasinski2006}, where $1\leq p \leq \infty$.
-For brevity, we identify any $v\in W^{1,p}(I;X)$ as an \emph{absolutely continuous} vector-valued function \cite{Gasinski2006}.
+\Section{Preliminaries} Throughout the article, we denote by $X$ a general real Hilbert space, $X^*$ the dual space of $X$, $\AngleBrackets{\cdot, \cdot}_X$ the duality brackets.
+If $x_n$ converges weakly to $x$ in a certain Banach space, we will write it as $x_n\rightharpoonup x$ as in \cite{Brezis2011}.
+For a time interval $I=(0,T)$, vector-valued $p$-integrable and Sobolev spaces such as $L^p(I;X)$ and $W^{1,p}(I;X)$ are defined as usual (see \cite{Gasinski2006}), where $1\leq p \leq \infty$.
+For brevity, we identify any $v\in W^{1,p}(I;X)$ as an \emph{absolutely continuous} vector-valued function (ref. \cite{Gasinski2006}).
 The summation convention over repeated indices are summed will be adopted.

-Following the International Standard ISO 80000-2, we will adopt different fonts to represent vector/matrix/tensor-valued variables, such as $\vecu$, $\matVarep$ and $\tenA$.
-For example, $\vecu$ is denoted a vector-valued variable, while its $\alpha$-th entry is written as $u^\alpha$, where the font of $u$ is the one for scalar and general variables.

-We first introduce the following problem: \begin{problem}[general problem] Find a solution $u:\bar{I}\rightarrow X$, such that for a.e $t\in I$,
+We first introduce the following problem: \begin{prob}[general problem] Find a solution $u:\bar{I}\rightarrow X$, such that for a.e.\ $t\in I$

 and